mikitadaroshkin/algorithms/README.md

 # algorithms
-Algorithms and Data Structures course tasks (some of)
+Some of Algorithms and Data Structures course tasks.